 The goal came off of a counter attack by Orlando City, starting with Matias Perez Garcia, who stole the ball in the defensive end.
 Antonio Nocerino recovered the loose ball about 10 yards north of the penalty area.
 The Italian sent Perez Garcia forward and MPG gave it off to Kaká on the right wing.
 The captain put in the rest of the work, eventually finishing off the sequence with the ball in the back of the net for his fifth goal of the season.

 Roughly 10 minutes into the second half, Mendoza collected a rebound off of Frank Lampard’s shot on Bendik from inside the penalty area and knocked it home to level the score at 1-1.

-But Orlando City would answer back with a goal of their own from the penalty spot eight minutes later.
+But Orlando City answered back with a goal of its own from the penalty spot eight minutes later.
 It was Kaká who drew the penalty kick, going down on an inside run in the penalty area on a foul by Maxime Chanot.
 And for the first time in, like, ever (seemingly), Kaká went to the right on the PK attempt, beating Saunders to put his side back in front, 2-1.

 It was the first time ever in MLS that Kaká has recorded a brace for Orlando City, and against the team versus which he scored his first MLS goal last March in the club’s league debut.